 Cost of entertainment and eating out in Seoul

-Eating out is typically inexpensive for expats who stick to Korean cuisine, and due to discounts for buying in bulk, single expats may find it more affordable than buying and cooking food for one.
+Eating out is typically inexpensive if you stick to Korean cuisine.
+Due to discounts for buying in bulk, single expats may find eating out more affordable than buying and cooking food for one.
 Eating at foreign restaurants will come with a higher price tag.

-Revellers and nature-loving expats alike will feel at home in Seoul, with plenty of nightlife opportunities and outdoor activities.
-As the costs of these activities can add up, expats may need to budget carefully and search for free alternatives where possible.
+Revellers and nature lovers alike will feel at home in Seoul, with plenty of nightlife opportunities and outdoor activities.
+As the costs of these activities can add up, you may need to budget carefully and search for free alternatives where possible.

 Cost of education in Seoul